Risk Management in Non-Life Insurance

 Ohlsson, E.; Johansson, B. (2010), Non-Life Insurance Pricing with Generalized Linear Models, Springer.

 Faculty of Actuaries (1997) Claim Reserving Manual

 The teacher presents the themes using slides and privileging the exchange of ideas to reach the goal of each lesson.
 Students perform practical application of the concepts acquired in class throughout the semester.
 Whenever possible the matter is illustrated with real examples from insurance.
-Classes take place using Zoom and it will be possible to access content on the internet and solving problems using Excel, R and Mathematica.

 The frequency is attributed by the individual presentation.